Introduction {#intro} The web should empower an equitable, informed, and interconnected society. It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone. In order for the web to continue to be beneficial to society, we need to consider the ethical

 ## Introduction {#intro} The web should empower an equitable, informed, and interconnected society.
 It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone.
 In order for the web to continue to be beneficial to society, we need to consider the ethical implications of our work when we build web technologies, applications, and sites.
 The web is made up of a number of technologies and technical standards.
 HTML, CSS, and JavaScript are often thought of as the web's core set of technologies but there are many other technologies, standards, languages and APIs that come together to form the "web platform."
 We strive to maintain a strong ethical framework as a differentiator for the web platform, for example an emphasis on [internationalization](https://www.w3.org/International/), [accessibility](https://www.w3.org/WAI/), [privacy](https://www.w3.org/Privacy/), and [security](https://www.w3.org/Security/).
 Web technologies are also released for use under a [royalty-free license](https://www.w3.org/Consortium/Patent-Policy/) to enable open source implementation.
 We build new web technologies in a collaborative manner according to open processes (for example, the W3C process), and in inclusive environments adhering to codes of conduct (such as the W3C Code of Conduct).
 These are often cited as some of the strengths of the web.
 Despite this, in the 30 years since the development of the web began, it has become clear that the web platform can often be used in ways that subvert its original mission or even be used to cause harm.
 The architecture of the web is designed with the notion of different classes of application that retrieve and process content, and represent the needs of the application's users.
 This includes web browsers, web-hosted applications such as search engines, and software that acts on web resources.
 This lends itself well towards empowering people by allowing them to choose the browser, search engine, or other application that best meets their needs (for example, with strong privacy protections).
 The web should also support human rights, dignity, and personal agency.
 We need to put internationally recognized human rights at the core of the web platform [[?UDHR]].
 We can reinforce this approach by promoting ethical thinking across the web industry.
 The principles in this document are deliberately unordered, and many are interconnected with each other.
 They are intended to be read together, rather than each in isolation, and to collectively support a web that is beneficial for society.
 When the effects of upholding one principle may diminish the efficacy of another principle, the benefits and tradeoffs need to be carefully balanced.
 It is important to consider the context in which the technology is being applied, the expected audience(s) for the technology, who the technology benefits and who it may disadvantage, and any power dynamics involved (see also the priority of constituencies).

 ### Purpose {#purpose} This is a statement of the ethical principles of the W3C community.
 Spec developers, authors, and reviewers can use it to guide their thinking.
-In particular, the purpose of this document is to inform wide review of new charters, new specifications, and candidate additions to published recommendations.
+In particular, the purpose of this document is to inform wide review of new charters, new specifications, and updates to published recommendations.
 Others can read this document to understand how we are informing our design process with ethical considerations.
 For actionable guidance applicable to spec editors, site authors, and others designing and building parts of the web platform, see the [[[Design-Principles]]], [[[security-privacy-questionnaire]]], the [[[Privacy-Principles]]], and [TAG Findings](https://tag.w3.org/findings/).

 ## Principles